 The distance education institution SATS (South African Theological Seminary) exempts DBT graduates from a number of undergraduate courses.
 They can complete a BTh degree programme in their country of residence through distance education at SATS.

-In North East India, DBT graduates are awarded a Diploma, BA or MA in Bible Translation by Martin Luther university in Shillong depending on their prior education.
+In North East India, DBT graduates are awarded a Diploma, BA or MA in Bible Translation by the Martin Luther University in Shillong depending on their prior education.

 - Early involvement in the translation process